Richard Marx Throws Shade At Donald Trump On Twitter And The Internet Responds Accordingly

 As soon as Richard Marx posted the tweet, the Twitterverse responded accordingly.

 There are plenty of comments that are political in nature, with people discussing the for or against in the matter of whether Donald Trump really meant to say “would” or “wouldn’t.”
-But, it is the responses in relation to Richard Marx’s song that are truly hilarious.
+But it is the responses in relation to Richard Marx’s song that are truly hilarious.

-Those that took the comment on board and responded with other instances of where the wrong word might have been used in song titles that are the real gems in the conversation.
+Those that took the comment on board and responded with other instances of where the wrong word might have been used in song titles are the real gems in the conversation.
 Many classic songs managed to be reworded in light of Donald Trump’s mistake.
-From Queen not rocking you, or Whitney Houston not really loving you, right through to Pick Floyd having no bricks in the wall, Twitter users were quick to add to the long list of songs that have been allegedly misquoted over the years.
+From Queen not rocking you, or Whitney Houston not really loving you, right through to Pink Floyd having no bricks in the wall, Twitter users were quick to add to the long list of songs that have been allegedly misquoted over the years.

 And one @MickJagger misspoke; he states that he can get satisfaction.